ferraroluc/terraform101/README.md

 This laboratory aims to create a Windows server with IIS installed using Terraform.

-There are four important files for this:
+There are four important files:

 - `provider.tf`: Configuration for connecting to Azure.
 - `iis.tf`: Resources for creating the VM and necessary components.